kubesphere/helm-charts/src/main/gitlab/doc/installation/tls.md

 Let’s Encrypt is a free, automated, and open Certificate Authority.
 Certificates can be automatically requested using various tools.
 This chart comes ready to integrate with a popular choice [cert-manager](https://github.com/jetstack/cert-manager).

-*If you are already using cert-manager*, you can use `global.ingress.annotations` to configure [appropriate annotations][cm-annotations] for your cert-manager deployment.
+*If you are already using cert-manager*, you can use `global.ingress.annotations` to configure [appropriate annotations](https://cert-manager.io/docs/usage/ingress/#supported-annotations) for your cert-manager deployment.

 *If you don't already have cert-manager installed in your cluster*, you can install and configure it as a dependency of this chart.